 Transmission Line Protection—Implement current differential protection and direct transfer trip schemes with SEL relays.
 The ICON can communicate between relays with IEEE C37.94 circuits carried over an SEL ICON 2.4 Gbps SONET or 1 Gbps Ethernet fiber-optic link.
 You can apply the ICON Transfer Trip Module (TTM) to sense or assert contact closures for pilot protection schemes.
 The ICON network monitors and reports channel latency in real time.
 Selecting the shortest path between terminals as the primary path ensures that the system always reverts back to your primary configuration in the event of a path failure and subsequent restoration.
 These features, combined with robust IEEE 1613 environmental operating specifications, make the ICON ideal for critical power system applications.

 Time Distribution—Distribute time information over the ICON WAN while maintaining accuracy better than 1 µs.
 You can use the ICON in power utility protection and monitoring applications, such as power system disturbance recording, synchrophasor measurement, and Sequential Events Records (SER) data collection.
-Each ICON node comes with an integrated GPS receiver as standard, allowing you to use multiple nodes for network timing.
+Each ICON node can be timed by GPS or over the WAN using SONET or PTP Telecom input for Ethernet transport.
+Each ICON node can generate IRIG-B and IEEE 1588 Power Profile time references for IEDs in substations.
+Timing accuracy of ‹1 µs can be maintained if the ICON network is locked to a suitable reference (GPS or Stratum 1 clock).
 With multiple time references, the ICON network is resilient to localized or wide-area GPS outages, equipment failure, and GPS spoofing.
-Note: SONET transport is required to guarantee <1 µs timing accuracy.
+The SEL-5051/5052 enables centralized monitoring and troubleshooting of time synchronization.

 IEC 61850 Network Optimization—Ensure optimal performance of IEC 61850-based systems by supporting VLANs and Ethernet Pipes (Epipes).
 Epipes can contain and isolate Layer 2 broadcast commands, such as IEC 61850 Generic Object-Oriented Substation Event (GOOSE) messages, from all other noncritical traffic on the network, ensuring very-low-latency data communications paths between intelligent electronic devices (IEDs).